 - They may live in a small, close-knit community and are afraid of being ostracized by neighbors and friends for filing a complaint.

 - Some worry that by filing a complaint they will be labeled a "whistleblower."

-- A frequent concern is that they will be sued for defamation if they file a complaint.
+- They are afraid that they will be sued for defamation if they file a complaint.

-- It lessens the likelihood of frivolous complaints or complaints filed with ill-will or malice.
+- The likelihood of frivolous complaints, or complaints filed with ill-will or malice, is lessened.

-- Accepting anonymous complaints would make it difficult for the Board of Ethics to assess the veracity of the complainant and the credibility of the facts and evidence on which the complaint is based.
-Some cases rise or fall on the credibility of the complainant.
-Therefore, who the complainant is can be critical and, in close cases, the credibility of the complainant can make the difference whether the respondent is found in violation of the Code of Ethics.
+- It would be difficult for the Board to assess the veracity of the Complainant and the credibility of the facts and evidence on which the complaint is based.
+Some cases depend on the credibility of the Complainant, and the credibility of the Complainant can make the difference whether or not the Respondent is found in violation of the Code of Ethics.

-- ASHA and the Board of Ethics cannot secure records, documents, and other evidentiary materials independently because the Association does not have subpoena power.
-Therefore, we rely on the complainant to provide these materials, and it would not be appropriate to accept evidence from an unknown source whose credibility cannot be ascertained and/or challenged by the individual against whom the complaint is filed.
+- ASHA and the Board cannot secure records, documents, and other evidentiary materials independently because ASHA does not have subpoena power.
+The Complainant is relied upon to provide these materials, and it would not be appropriate to accept evidence from an unknown source whose credibility cannot be ascertained and/or challenged by the individual against whom the complaint is filed.

 - Individuals appreciate that due process includes, among other things, being able to know who filed the complaint against them.